istio/istio/STYLE-GUIDE.md

 In addition to Google's guide, the following conventions should be followed for Istio APIs.

+## Naming

+Having consistent naming improves understanding of the APIs and reduce churns on the API design.
+Istio APIs should follow the following naming convention:

+* Package names must use `lowercase` without any `_`.
+Singular words are recommended to avoid mixture of plural and singular words in a package name.
+For example, `istio.network.config.v1`.

+* Message/enum/method names must use `CamelCase` with embedded acronyms.
+For example, `HttpRequest`.

+* Enum values must use `UPPERCASE_WITH_UNDERSCORE`.
+For example, `INT_TYPE`.

+* Field names must use `lowercase_with_underscore`.
+For example, `display_name`.

+* Avoid using postpositive adjectives.
+For example, `collected_items` is recommended over `items_collected`.

 ## Versioning

 When defining Kubernetes Custom Resource Definition (CRD) using